-Other chemicals for which there is scientific evidence of probable serious impact on human health or on environment, with similar degree of concern of the above mentioned substances.
-An example for this type of chemicals are endocrine disruptors with effects on hormone system.
+- Other substances for which there is scientific evidence of probable serious impact on human health or on environment, with similar degree of concern of the above mentioned substances.
+An example for this type of substances are endocrine disruptors with effects on the hormone system.

-The list of SVHC and the List of restricted substances (Annex XVII of REACH) are updated continuously by ECHA agency in form of a so-called SVHC candidate list.
+The list of SVHC is maintained by ECHA in the form of the so-called SVHC candidate list.

 You are not sure whether any of your products contain SVHC or Restricted Substances above allowed concentrations and quantities?
 Then please follow the link to SVHC evaluation.